-- 2.3 As stated in para.
-1.5 (b) of GSR Part 2, management for safety includes: - "establishing and applying an effective management system.
-This management system has to integrate all elements of management so that requirements for safety are established and applied coherently with other requirements, including those for human performance, quality and security; and so that safety is not compromised by the need to meet other requirements or demands." - 2.4 Radioactive waste management involves a wide range of activities from simple, small-scale, low hazard, repetitive tasks, to complex, large-scale, highly hazardous tasks at the limits of engineering capabilities.
-Because of the wide range of activities, it is important that the management system is developed and applied to a specific facility or activity using a graded approach: see Requirement 7 of GSR Part 2 [5]. - 2.5 The following aspects warrant particular consideration in developing a management system for radioactive waste management: - (a) The provision of adequate human, financial and other resources for the safe management of radioactive waste.
-In accordance with the 'polluter pays' principle, the organization that generates radioactive waste is responsible for ensuring that funds are available for the waste to be managed properly. - (b) Ownership of and responsibility for radioactive waste.
+2.3 As stated in para.
+1.5-(b) of GSR Part $2{\frac{5}{5}}$ management for safety includes the following:

+"establishing and applying an effective management system.
+This management system has to integrate all elements of management so that requirements for safety are established and applied coherently with other requirements, including those for human performance, quality and security; and so that safety is not compromised by the need to meet other requirements or demands."

+2.4 Radioactive waste management involves a wide range of activities, from simple, small_scale, low hazard, repetitive tasks, to complex, large_scale, highly hazardous tasks at the limits of engineering capabilities.
+Because of the wide range of activities, it is important that the management system isbe developed and applied to a specific facility or activity using a graded approach:-(see Requirement 7 of GSR Part 2 [5],]).

+2.5 The following aspects warrant particular consideration in developing a management system for radioactive waste management:

+- (a) The provision of adequate human, financial and other resources for the safe management of radioactive waste.
+In accordance with the 'polluter pays' principle, thean organization that generates radioactive waste is responsible for ensuring that funds are available for the waste to be managed properly. - (b) Ownership of and responsibility for radioactive waste.
 The responsibility for radioactive waste can change during its management.
-There should be clarity regarding both ownership of the waste and responsibility for safety at all times.
-In some jurisdictions, ownership of and responsibility for radioactive waste is transferred when the waste moves from one organization to another; in others, ownership of and responsibility for radioactive waste always remains with the original generator of the waste.
-Whilst the owner should retain overall responsibility for the waste, the licensee of the facility where the waste resides is responsible for its safety. - (c) The possibility that national authorities or state organizations might need to take responsibility for radioactive waste because this responsibility cannot be discharged by the generator of the waste. - (d) The timescales involved in radioactive waste management can span many human generations (see para.
-3.7 of SF-1 [2]); this poses issues for the provision of resources, particularly the provision of financial and human resources, not only for technical and safety related aspects but also resources for knowledge management and for culture for safety. - (e) Ensuring that radioactive waste generation is minimized (see para.
-3.29 of SF-1 [2]) and that waste packages and unpackaged waste conform to the waste acceptance criteria of the receiving organization (see Requirement 12 of GSR Part 5 [3]). - (f) The views of interested parties on decisions on the management of radioactive waste.
+There should be clarity at all times regarding both ownership of the waste and responsibility for safety-at all times.
+In some jurisdictions, ownership of and responsibility for radioactive waste is transferred when the waste moves from one organization to another; in others, ownership of and responsibility for radioactive waste.
+WhilstWhile the owner should retain overall responsibility for the waste, the licensee of the facility where the waste resides is responsible for its safety. - (c) The possibility that national authorities or stateState organizations might need to take responsibility for radioactive waste because this responsibility cannot be discharged by the generator of the waste. - (d) The timescales involved in radioactive waste management can span many human generations (see para.
+3.7 of SF-1 [2]); this posesraises issues for the provision of resources, particularly the provision of financial and human resources, not only for technical and safety related aspects but also resources for knowledge management and for culture for safety. - (e) EnsuringThe need to ensure that radioactive waste generation is minimized (see para.
+3.29 of SF-1 [2][2])[2]) and that waste packages and unpackaged waste conform to the waste acceptance criteria of the receiving organization (see Requirement 12 of GSR Part 5 [3][3]). - (f) The views of interested parties on decisions on the management of radioactive waste.